-Our ancestors would make the most of every part of the plant : the flowers and the leaves were used as a medicine, the stems and stalks as a fiber and the seeds as a source of protein.
+Our ancestors would make the most of every part of the marijuana plant.
+The flowers and the leaves were used as medicine.
+The stems and stalks as fiber plant material.
+While the seeds were used as a source of protein.

 There weren’t many more concerns reported about this plant before the 19th century.
-It started to be described as a poison during the early 20th century.
+Reports of marijuana "poisoning" blamed on cannabis intoxication began spreading during the early 20th century.

 Can ease chronic and acute pain

 Good anti-nausea medication

 Helps with epilepsy and urinary incontinence

 Helps fight cancer and prevents it as well

 Marijuana Toxicity is Highly Possible in Pets